Part-DB/Part-DB-server/docs/installation/choosing_database.md

 database and user for Part-DB, which needs some additional work.
 When using docker you need an additional docker container, and volume for the data

 When using **SQLite** The database can be backuped easily by just copying the SQLite file to a safe place.
-Ideally the * *MySQL** database has to be dumped to a SQL file (using `mysqldump`).
+Ideally, the * *MySQL** database has to be dumped to a SQL file (using `mysqldump`).
 The `console partdb:backup` command can do this automatically

-However, SQLite does not support certain operations like regex search, which has to be emulated by PHP and therefore are pretty slow compared to the same operation at MySQL.
-In future there might be features that may only be available, when using MySQL.
-Also SQLite has limitations in comparisons and sorting of unicode characters, which might lead to unexpected behavior when using non-ASCII characters in your data.
-For example `µ` (micro sign) is not seen as equal to `μ`(greek minuscle mu), therefore searching for `µ` (micro sign) will not find parts containing `μ` (mu) and vice versa.
-In MySQL identical looking characters are seen as equal, which is more intuitive in most cases.
+However, SQLite does not support certain operations like regex search, which has to be emulated by PHP and therefore is pretty slow compared to the same operation at MySQL.
+In the future, there might be features that may only be available, when using MySQL.
+Also, SQLite has limitations in comparisons and sorting of Unicode characters, which might lead to unexpected behavior when using non-ASCII characters in your data.
+For example `µ` (micro sign) is not seen as equal to `μ(greek minuscule mu), therefore searching for `µ` (micro sign) will not find parts containing `μ` (mu) and vice versa.
+In MySQL identical-looking characters are seen as equal, which is more intuitive in most cases.

 In general MySQL might perform better for big Part-DB instances with many entries, lots of users and high activity, than SQLite.